 19+ Uses for Old Tissue Boxes

-Unfortunately cold and flu season is coming up.
-Our household can easily use one or two tissue boxes a week.
-That’s a lot of garbage piling up!
+Unfortunately, cold and flu season is coming up.
+When illness strikes, our household can easily use one or two tissue boxes a week.
+That's a lot of garbage piling up!
 Before throwing your boxes in the trash, consider some of these uses for tissue boxes:

 - Store plastic grocery bags rather than just letting them scatter under your kitchen sink they way I have previously been storing them.

 - Use the boxes to store receipts and other notes, business cards or small papers that tend to get lost in a drawer.

 - Store your dryer lint in tissue boxes to use as fire starter for a wood burning stove or campfire.

 - Cut off the top of a rectangular box to make an easy recipe card holder.